 We believe that Mr. Jabbour is able to fulfill his roles and devote sufficient time and attention to his duties as Chief Executive Officer and a director of Dun & Bradstreet, as an executive and a director of Black Knight and as a director of Paysafe.
 Mr. Jabbour is a strong leader who is able to divide his attention among these responsibilities.
-In addition, Mr. Jabbour has assembled strong leadership teams at Dun & Bradstreet and Black Knight.
+In addition, Mr. Jabbour works with strong leadership teams at Dun & Bradstreet and Black Knight.
 By leading and relying on his teams, Mr. Jabbour is able to successfully devote appropriate time and attention to fulfill his executive and board responsibilities.

-Ellen R. Alemany has served as the Chairwoman, CEO and President of CIT Group, Inc. (CIT), and as the Chairwoman, CEO and President of CIT Bank, N.A., a subsidiary of CIT, until CIT was acquired by First Citizens BancShares Inc. in January 2022.
-She joined CIT in October 2015.
+ELLEN R. ALEMANY has served as a member of our board of directors since 2021.
+Ms. Alemany has served as a special advisor to the Chair of First Citizens since January 2023 and as a director of First Citizens since January 2022.
+Ms. Alemany formerly served as Vice Chairwoman of First Citizens from January 2022 through December 2022.
+Ms. Alemany served as Chairwoman, CEO and President of CIT, and as the Chairwoman, CEO and President of its subsidiary CIT Bank, N.A., until CIT was acquired by First Citizens in January 2022.
+Ms. Alemany joined CIT in October 2015.
 Ms. Alemany was the Chairwoman and Chief Executive Officer of The Royal Bank of Scotland Citizens Financial Group from 2008 until October 2013.
 Ms. Alemany served as the Chief Executive Officer of Global Transaction Services at Citibank/Citigroup from 2006 until 2007, after holding various roles in her twenty-year career with Citibank/Citigroup.
-From August 2012 until October 2016, Ms. Alemany served on the board of Automatic Data Processing.
-Ms. Alemany also serves as a director of Fidelity National Information Services, Inc., a Vice Chairwoman and director of First Citizens and formerly served as a director of CIT.
+Ms. Alemany also serves as a director of Fidelity National Information Services, Inc. and formerly served as a director of CIT.

-Ms. Alemany qualifications to serve on our board of directors include her years of experience as a Chief Executive Officer, Chair and senior executive in the banking industry, strong leadership skills, experience in driving growth and results in large complex business organizations, and extensive knowledge of technology, finance, regulatory and compliance matters.
+Ms. Alemany's qualifications to serve on our board of directors include her years of experience as a Chief Executive Officer, Chair and senior executive in the banking industry, strong leadership skills, experience in driving growth and results in large complex business organizations, and extensive knowledge of technology, finance, regulatory and compliance matters.

-Douglas K. Ammerman has served as a member of our board of directors since the Take-Private Transaction in February 2019.
+DOUGLAS K. AMMERMAN has served as a member of our board of directors since the Take-Private Transaction in February 2019.
 Mr. Ammerman is a retired partner of KPMG LLP, where he became a partner in 1984.
 Mr. Ammerman formally retired from KPMG in 2002.
-He also serves as a director of Fidelity National Financial, Inc. and Stantec Inc. Mr. Ammerman formerly served on the boards of El Pollo Loco, Inc., J. Alexander's Holdings, Inc. and Foley Trasimene Acquisition Corp.
+He also has served as a director of FNF since 2005, F&G since December 2022 and Stantec Inc. since 2011.
+Mr. Ammerman formerly served on the boards of El Pollo Loco, Inc., J. Alexander's Holdings, Inc. and Foley Trasimene Acquisition Corp.